konnected-io/homebridge-konnected/README.md

 After loading this plugin **for the first time**, it will attempt to discover the Konnected panel(s) on the same local network as Homebridge.
 Once discovered, the plugin will try to:
 1. adjust the config.json file with the details of the discovered panel(s), assigning a name, a unique identifier, the IP address, and port for each panel;
-2. provision each panel, the result of which a fresh panel with unassigned zones.
+2. provision each panel, the result is a fresh panel with unassigned zones.

 ### Zone Settings Example for config.json:
 The best way to generate an error-free config.json is by installing and using the [Config UI X Plugin](https://github.com/oznu/homebridge-config-ui-x#readme) for Homebridge.
 The Konnected Homebridge plugin binds to the Config UI X configuration GUI which makes setting up the zones a trivial process.

-For those without Config UI X or are running this on HOOBS < 4.0.1 (not released yet), please see the following example configuration for this plugin:
+For those without Config UI X, or are running this on HOOBS < 4.0.1 (not released yet), please see the following example configuration for this plugin:
 ```json
 {
   "name": "Konnected",